markitosgv/JWTRefreshTokenBundle/README.md

 ## Useful Commands

-We give you two commands to manage tokens.

 ### Revoke all invalid tokens

 If you want to revoke all invalid (datetime expired) refresh tokens you can execute: